bhattabhi013/Vritant/README.md

 - [Augmented reailty](https://pub.dev/packages/ar_flutter_plugin) - AR

 ## How to Start Contributing <a name = "how_contribute"></a>
-1. Fork this repository by clicking on the fork button on the top of this page.
+- Fork this repository by clicking on the fork button on the top of this page.
 This will create a copy of this repository in your account.
-2. Now clone the forked repository to your machine.
+- Now clone the forked repository to your machine.
 Go to your GitHub account, open the forked repository, click on the code button and then click the copy to clipboard icon.
-3. Open a terminal and run the following git command:
+- Open a terminal and run the following git command:
-      ```
+  -   ```
       git clone "url you just copied"
       ```
-   where "url you just copied" (without the quotation marks) is the url to this repository (your fork of this project).
+   Where "url you just copied" (without the quotation marks) is the url to this repository (your fork of this project).
 See the previous steps to obtain the url.
-   For example:
+  - For example:
-      ```
+    -  ```
       git clone https://github.com/your_username/Vritant.git
        ```
-4. Now create a branch using the 'git switch' command in repository directory:
+- Now create a branch using the 'git switch' command in repository directory:
-      ```
+  -   ```
       git switch -c your-new-branch-name
       ```
-5. Make necessary changes and commit those changes.
+- Make necessary changes and commit those changes.
 Add those changes to the branch you just created using the 'git add' command:
-      ```
+  -   ```
       git add .
       ```
     Now commit those changes using the 'git commit' command:
       ```
       git commit -m "Add your title here"
       ```
-6. Push your changes using the command git push:
+- Push your changes using the command git push:
-      ```
+  -   ```
       git push -u origin your-branch-name
       ```
       replacing your-branch-name with the name of the branch you created earlier.

-7. Submit your changes for review
+- Submit your changes for review:
-    If you go to your repository on GitHub, you'll see a Compare & pull request button.
+    - If you go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.
-Now add appropriate title and comment on it and submit the pull request.
+Now add appropriate title and comment on it and submit
+    the pull request.

 ## ✍️ Authors <a name = "authors"></a>